 Miburi: Towards Expressive Interactive Gesture Synthesis¶

-Conference: CVPR 2026 arXiv: 2603.03282 Code: Project Page Area: Human Understanding Keywords: Co-speech gesture generation, embodied dialogue agent, causal autoregression, real-time generation, residual vector quantization
+Keywords: Co-speech gesture generation, embodied dialogue agents, causal autoregressive, real-time generation, residual vector quantization

 TL;DR¶

-Miburi is proposed as the first online causal framework for real-time synchronized whole-body gesture and facial expression generation, achieved by directly leveraging the internal token stream of the speech-text large model Moshi and a 2D causal Transformer.
+Miburi is proposed as the first online causal framework that directly utilizes the internal token streams of the speech-text foundation model Moshi and a 2D causal Transformer to achieve real-time synchronized full-body gesture and facial expression synthesis.

 Background & Motivation¶

-Current LLM-based dialogue agents lack embodiment capabilities and expressive gestures.
-Existing co-speech gesture generation methods fall into two categories: (1) generative methods (diffusion/Transformer) produce natural and expressive gestures but require future speech context, precluding real-time operation; (2) real-time systems (rule-based/lightweight networks) can run online but produce stiff gestures with low diversity.
-The root cause is that satisfying causality (relying only on past inputs) and real-time (low latency) simultaneously is extremely challenging.
-Traditional pipelines process LLM output → speech synthesis → audio encoding → gesture generation sequentially, introducing substantial latency.
+Current LLM dialogue agents lack embodied capabilities and expressive gestures.
+Existing co-speech gesture generation methods fall into two categories: (1) Generative methods (Diffusion/Transformer) produce natural expressive gestures but require future audio context, precluding real-time operation; (2) Real-time systems (rules/simple networks) can run online but result in stiff gestures with low diversity.
+The Key Challenge is the difficulty of satisfying both causality (relying only on past inputs) and real-time (low latency) requirements simultaneously.
+Traditional pipelines process LLM output \(\rightarrow\) speech synthesis \(\rightarrow\) audio encoding \(\rightarrow\) gesture generation serially, introducing significant latency.

 Method¶